A. COMPANY OVERVIEW

 vi) Foreign currency transactions

-Company's contributions paid/payable during the year towards provident fund, pension scheme and employees' state insurance ('ESI') scheme are recognized in the statement of profit and loss.
+Company's contributions pald/payable during the year towards provident fund, pension scheme and employees' state Insurance ('ESI') scheme are recognized In the statement of profit and loss.

 c) Other Long-term employee benefits:

 The Company provides for compensated absences subject to certain rules.
-The employees are entitled to accumulate such absences for availment as well as encashment.
-As per the regular past practice followed by the employees, it is not expected that the entire accumulated absence shall be encashed or availed by the employees during the next twelve months and accordingly the benefit is treated as other long-term employee benefits.
-The liability is recognized on the basis of the present value of the future benefit obligations as determined by actuarial valuation.
+The employees are entitled to accumulate such absences for avallment as well as encashment As per the regular past practice followed by the employees, it Is not expected that the entire accumulated absence shall be encashed or availed by the employees during the next twelve months and accordingly the benefit Is treated as other long-term employee benefits.
+The liability Is recognized on the basis of the present value of the future benefit obligations as determined by actuarial valuation.

-d) All actuarial gains/losses in respect of post employment benefits and other long term employee benefits are charged to Other Comprehensive Income.
+d) All actuarial galns/losses In respect of post employment benefits and other long term employee benefits are charged to Other Comprehensive

 a.
 Recognition and initial measurement